And an excuse for me to set out early and visit a couple of Beer Guide pubs either side of Reading beforehand.

 The Wheelwight's Arms (Davis Way, St Nicholas Hurst, RG10 0TR - web)

-Being a Wadworth house, the choice on the bar was 'Horizon', Henry's IPA', 'Swordfish', and '6X', with two hand pumps for each making it look like there was more choice than there really was.
+Being a Wadworth house, the real ale options on the bar were 'Horizon', Henry's IPA', 'Swordfish', or '6X', with two hand pumps for each making it look like there was more choice than there really was.

 It's a fair trek from Reading for a pint of 6X.